forestgrape/coronavirus/7_social/controlling.md

 ### Corona Conform Skiing
 [**in work**]
 __In short__: Nowadays (pre-corona) practiced cosy warm (après-)skiing is unsafe.
-The more outside the skiing-experience (including queuing & lifts & gastronomy) is the safer.
-Good ventilation can make the ski experience more outdoor like.
+The more outdoor the skiing-experience (including queuing & lifts & gastronomy) is the safer.
+Good ventilation can make the ski experience more outdoors like.
 Lowering the maximum crowd density is helps too, especially  indoors.

 > My memories of skiing date back to the early 90s, back then a ski day was mostly outdoors from open-sky lifts to outdoor lunch.